 Edmonton, located in Northern Alberta, is still not as far north as Canada's top aurora watching spots.
-However, it does enjoy frequent northern lights displays that appear on average for about 90 nights per year.
+However, it does enjoy frequent northern lights displays that appear on average of about 90 nights per year.
 Northern lights that are caused by geomagnetic activity are usually observed from September to April.
 Time around spring and autumn equinoxes is when "solar storms," causing aurora borealis, happen most often.
 To know the right time, check with the aurora forecasts of the University of Alberta or the University of Alaska Fairbanks.
 The University of Alberta monitors the Edmonton area for geomagnetic activity to make the most precise prediction.
 To capture the elusive lights dancing in the sky you have to get away from the big city to avoid light pollution and hope for clear skies.

 Beaver Hills Dark Sky Preserve

 Luckily, you can reach a designated dark skies preserve in just 45 minutes by car from Edmonton.
 Beaver Hills Dark Sky Preserve occupies 116 sq mi(300 sq km) just east of the city.
 It features such scenic areas as Elk Island National Park and Cooking Lake Blackfoot Provincial Recreation Area, both of which offer a stunning backdrop for aurora.
-The preserve is holding the annual Star Party in September, and maybe you can see the beautiful natural phenomenon when it's still warm and while being in the company of fellow stargazers.
+The preserve is holding the annual Star Party in September, and maybe you can see the beautiful natural phenomenon when it's still warm and while being in a company of fellow stargazers.

 Athabasca and Fort McMurray

-As you go north, your chances to see aurora borealis grow.
+As you go north, your chances to see aurora borealis increase.
 That's why FortMcMurray located in northeast Alberta, is known to be one of the best aurora watching spots in the country.
 And the trip there is worth a 4.5-hour drive from Edmonton.
 Fort McMurray is nestled between boreal forests and the Athabasca oil sands.
 You can stay there or go further north to Wood Buffalo National Park, the world’s largest dark-sky preserve.
 Lake Athabasca, located near Wood Buffalo National Park in about 140 mi (223 km) north of Fort McMurray, is another perfect destination for a northern lights chase due to the beautiful scenery and reflections in the water.

 Jasper National Park